Urban area: Germany

 Germany has a number of large cities.
 The largest conurbation is the Rhine-Ruhr region (11 million in 2008), including Düsseldorf (the capital of North Rhine-Westphalia), Cologne, Bonn, Dortmund, Essen, Duisburg, and Bochum.

 Netherlands

+A street view of downtown Amsterdam.

 The Netherlands is the 30th-most densely populated country in the world, with 404.6 PD/sqkm—or 497 PD/sqkm if only the land area is counted.
 The Randstad is the country's largest conurbation located in the west of the country and contains the four largest cities: Amsterdam, Rotterdam, The Hague, and Utrecht.
 The Randstad has a population of 7 million inhabitants and is the 6th largest metropolitan area in Europe.

 Norway

 Norway defines urban areas ("tettsteder") similarly to the other Nordic countries.
 Unlike in Denmark and Sweden, the distance between each building has to be of less than 50 m, although exceptions are made due to parks, industrial areas, rivers, and similar.
 Groups of houses less than 400 m from the main body of an urban area are included in the urban area.